tozzr/phpspec/README.md

 phpspec
 =======

-php clone of the beautiful rspec. with that in mind - you want your specs to like this:
+php clone of the beautiful rspec. with that in mind - you want your specs to read like this:

 ```php
 describe("some awesome feature", function() {